 The main requirements are: both partners aged 18+, genuine relationship (must have met in person), intention to marry within 6 months, UK sponsor earning minimum £29,000/year, English language at A1 level, and adequate accommodation.
 Your sponsor must be a British citizen or have settled status in the UK.

-How much does a UK fiancé visa cost?
+How much does a UK fiancé visa cost in 2026?

 Can I work on a UK fiancé visa?